-In an ongoing effort to protect our citizens and employees, and to help reduce the spread of the COVID-19 virus, the following City facilities, programs and events have been closed or cancelled until May 15, 2020.
+In an ongoing effort to protect our citizens and employees, and to help reduce the spread of the COVID-19 virus, the following City facilities, programs and events have been closed or canceled until further notice.
 City services are still being provided and citizens are encouraged to conduct business online, by email and over the phone.

 City Facility Closings

 All senior adult activities and trips

 Official city meetings

 We are continually evaluating operations in response to the COVID-19 virus.
 Any extension of these closures will be communicated through the City’s website and social media pages.

 May 1, 2020: